rekhadivay/Statistical_Modelling-_Python_lhl/README.md

  6. The overall model fit is notably weaker.

 ## Challenges
- We Gathered Data from differenet APIs. in this process we faced many Challenges:
+ We Gathered Data from differenet APIs.
+In this process we faced many Challenges:
  1. Foursquare's Details Demands: Required precise parameters for Points of Interest (POI), leading to potential  data limitations.
  2. Messy Foursquare Data:  Foursquare data had mixed null values, making data cleaning a critical step.
  3. Yelp's Request Restrictions: Yelp gave good info but limited how much we could ask, so we had to be careful.